Leadership

 Jason Ellis, Ph.D.

-Jason Ellis is Chief Strategy Officer with the National Security Collaboration Center (NSCC), University of Texas at San Antonio (UTSA).
+Jason Ellis is the Senior Director of Strategy with the National Security Collaboration Center (NSCC), University of Texas at San Antonio (UTSA).
 Dr. Ellis has a quarter-century of public and private sector experience at the intersection of national security policy, research and development, and higher education.
 Among his prior assignments, he served as Senior Advisor to the Under Secretary of State for Arms Control and International Security, as Deputy Program Director for Defense and Intelligence with Lawrence Livermore National Laboratory, as Senior Research Professor with the National Defense University, and as Senior Director for Asymmetric Strategies with Hicks & Associates, Inc.

 He earned a Ph.D. in International Relations from American University, an Executive MBA from St. Mary's College, and a B.A. in Political Science from the University of California, San Diego.
 He has served on the faculty of the National War College and American University and has held research appointments with the Center for a New American Security, a nonpartisan think tank in Washington, D.C., and with the Belfer Center for Science and International Affairs, a research component within the Kennedy School of Government, Harvard University.